baremetalhelp/baremetal.help/docs/docs/cdn/index.md

 The CDN stack requires the following configuration.

 In `config/common-config.ts`, change the common configuration values to your domain.
-With the current version, the apex domain for publishing documentation.
+Provide the apex domain for publishing documentation and finding the DNS records.
+Provide the full hostname for the CDN.

 ```ts
 const bareMetalConfig: BareMetalConfig = {